 We have listed some tips that will bring your career as a leader to a great start.

-5 Tips for Managers
+5 Management Tips

 - Delegate – This is probably the biggest difference at the manager level.
 You have to change your mindset to work through others instead of doing everything yourself.
 Managers tend to burn out when they try to do it all themselves.
 You have a team for a reason.
 Leverage their skills and make sure they are doing their fair share.
 A good manager makes sure everyone is working hard but that they also have good work/life balance (including the work/life balance of you, the manager).